hypar-io/Elements/README.md

 ```

 ## Documentation
 When adding sample code you need to add a special block of text to the class or method where you want the code to appear.
-The value of `name` at the end of the URI will be matched with open and close tags in the test file. see Joist.cs and StructuralFramingTests.cs for an sample.
+The value of `name` at the end of the URI will be matched with open and close tags in the test file.
+See Joist.cs and StructuralFramingTests.cs for an sample.
 ```
         /// <example>
         /// [!code-csharp[Main](../../Elements/test/StructuralFramingTests.cs?name=example)]